 F: The Pub Going Factor

-This is what you end up with when the scores from the above are put together, and when your other inexpressible, but just as vital feelings are weighed with it.
-Essentially this is the answer to the question, how likely am I to make a special visit to this place, or, if possible, make it a regular haunt?
+This is what you end up with when the scores from the above are put together, and when other inexpressible feelings are weighed with it.
+Essentially this final score is the answer to the question: how likely am I to make a special visit to this place, or, if possible, make it a regular haunt?
 The score as much as any other will tell you outright how good this pub is.
 If the end result is a score of 8/10 or higher, it will make it onto our Bar Directory.

-10/10 – An unmissable pub going experience.
-A number of varying different special qualities that make a place standout beyond the every day.
+10/10 – An unmissable pub going experience stemming from several special qualities that make a place standout beyond the every day venue.
 A reason to visit a town or city in and of itself.

 9/10 – An excellent pub that does a series of important things really well, far and beyond the norm, the kind you want to make your local and cheerlead.